The Ochre or Purple Sea Star and a Deadly Wasting Disease

 The disease typically appears in some species of echinoderms in an area first and then in other ones later.
 Researchers don't know whether the infection passes from one species to another or whether some species are more resistant to the disease than others.
 They are currently studying the genetics of healthy and sick animals in the hope of understanding resistance and susceptibility better.

-While ochre sea star populations shrank in all coastal areas, sites in southern California and the Channel Islands experienced more severe declines than those farther north.
-In the south, adult sea stars declined by 99 percent or more at over half of the 39 sites surveyed.— UC Santa Cruz News Center
+In the south, adult sea stars declined by 99 percent or more at over half of the 39 sites surveyed.— UC Santa Cruz News Center (in reference to southern California)

 Cause of the Disease